You are here

 Criteria for Eligibility

 Dr. Parks has established the following guidelines for applicants and encourages all eligible students to apply.
+These students must:

-2. Must have an overall GPA of 2.5.
+2. Have an overall GPA of 2.5

-3. Must not be a graduating senior.
+3. Not be a graduating senior

 Application Due: March 1